How can we help?

 All tollfree numbers have a $25 minimum spend per month.

-To add a tollfree number to your account, simply give us a call on 0800 89 2000.
+To add a tollfree number to your account, simply send our team an email.

 Slingshot, it's a better place.
 It's vibrant, exciting, and dynamic.